 When you make a will, you want your wishes to be carried out as you have specified.
 Before your family can receive any distributions from your estate, the probate court will make sure that your will is valid.
 If any of your family members disagree with the will presented to the probate court, they can challenge its validity.
 That’s why it’s essential to properly draft and execute your will when you are in good health and of sound mind.

 When preparing your will, it’s a good idea to research what invalidates a will in Texas.
 The best way to understand how a will can be invalidated in Texas is to talk to an attorney who helps people plan their estates.
-The attorneys at the Law Offices of Kyle Robbins, PLLC can help you manage your estate planning so your family will be cared for according to your wishes.
+The attorneys at the Offices of Robbins Estate Law, PLLC can help you manage your Texas estate planning so your family will be cared for according to your wishes.
 Contact us today.

 What Is a Texas Will?